JosephPKC/ShurimaBot/README.md

 # ShurimaBot
 Bot for discord that specializes in League of Legends.

-The idea is to learn about various APIs, Python, unit testing, and so on.
+* Disco-py or Discord.py for Discord API.
-* Create a wrapper library for Riot's League of Legends API (and other APIs if they have them).
+* Create own library with caching and rate limiting for Riot's API.
-* Use the python discord wrapper library to create the discord bot.
+  * Add Django or SQL integration to cache certain static or external information.
+  * Something to help with parsing JSON efficiently.
-* Set up unit testing using unittest or pytest.
+* unittest or pytest for unit testing.
-* Set up a Django database if needed to store non-changing information to limit API calls.
-* Potentially set up a web app to interface and distribute the bot if needed.

-Other goals:
-* Integrate Path of Exile API and other APIs.
-* Add additional basic functionality to the bot, such as music, lookups, and more.
+* XML for settings file.
+* Flask for web site.